hijodecoche/comprestimator/README.md

 ## How to run it:
   ### Windows:
   1) Open CMD (command prompt) or Powershell.
 Navigate to the folder where you placed comprestimator.jar.
-  2) Run: `java -jar comprestimator.jar'.
+  2) Run: `java -jar comprestimator.jar`.
 You should see a welcome message.
   3) When the program is finished running, you will see a new file called "test.db".
 Please save this!!
 This contains all the results from the experiment!
   4) I recommend compressing test.db before sending it.
 To do this, right click on the file, and select "send to compressed